conormondo/annual-samples/README.md

  - **name**: Item name
  - **order_min**: the 'oldest' orders with that skus in the order data.
  - **order_max**: the 'most recent' order with that sku in the order data.
  - **order_min_count**: Count of the arrow min column.
-Essentially to try and deduce confidence of release date by frequence of orders on the earliest order date.
+Essentially to try and deduce confidence of release date by frequencey of orders on the earliest order date.
  - **product_type**: Item Category from shopify
  - **published_at**: Date that item was most recently published on site.
  - **order_delta**: Delta of most recent order minus the oldest order in order data